MaurizioFD/MaurizioFD.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm a postdoctoral researcher at Politecnico di Milano, affiliated with the <a href="http://recsys.deib.polimi.it" target="_blank">RecSys@PoliMi</a> group.
+If you are a student interested in working with us please refer to the <a href="http://recsys.deib.polimi.it/student-faq-work-with-us/" target="_blank">Work With Us</a> page.

 ### Research interests